Skip to main content

 In practice, the map should be supported by real evidence, such as analytics paths, exit points, session recordings, form behavior, CRM notes, support logs, surveys, or sales feedback.

 The goal is not to make a neat diagram.
-The goal is to identify the moments where confidence drops, understand why those moments happen, and fix the parts of the journey that are preventing users from moving forward.
+The goal is to identify the moments where confidence drops, understand why those moments happen, and fix the parts of the journey that prevent users from moving forward.

 User Journeys and Data